RayBenefield/hermes/worklog.md

 # Work Log

+## #74

+Added the winner domain logic necessary for when the last of the votes are in.
+Wasn't too bad implementing the caritat package which setup ranked choice voting, and it was all just minor details really.
+Next is to integrate the winner logic.

 ## #73

 Finished up the logic for saving the votes cast.
 Next is to finish up the rules